MetinSeylan/Nestjs-OpenTelemetry/README.md

 <img src="./docs/logging.png"  alt="Logging with opentelemetry trace id"/>

 #### 🥫 Span Decorator
-If you need, you can define custom Tracing Span for a method, async or normal its works for both of them, Span takes name parameter but by default same as method name
+If you need, you can define a custom Tracing Span for a method.
+It works async or normally.
+Span takes its name from the parameter; but by default, it is the same as the method's name

 ``` typescript
 import { Span } from '@metinseylan/nestjs-opentelemetry';